 - 11.1 The arrangements in relation to their respective workforces agreed by the Parties are: - 11.2 Staff engaged in the delivery of delegated services shall remain employed by their existing organisations on the date the IJB is established.
 If the roles of staff are to be transferred, the Parties will ensure that the principles of TUPE will be adhered to.
-The Parties will develop an agreed process for this which will be set out in a separate document.

-- 11.3 The IJB is planning to have a fully integrated management arrangement where it is recognised teams will have individuals reporting through a person employed by the other organisation.
+The Parties will develop an agreed process for this which will be set out in a separate document. - 11.3 The IJB is planning to have a fully integrated management arrangement where it is recognised teams will have individuals reporting through a person employed by the other organisation.
 Both Parties are in agreement that staff employed by them will be subject to direction from a manager from the other organisation. - 11.4 Both Parties have workforce plans, and as the integrated teams are developed, so the integrated workforce plan will follow.
-The joint workforce plan will relate to the development and support to be provided to the workforce who are employed in pursuance of integrated services and functions. - 11.5 The joint workforce plan will cover the strategic organisational development outcomes of the Parties and the IJB, including workforce planning and development, and will support the workforce in the delivery of integrated services.
+The joint workforce plan will relate to the development and support to be provided to the workforce who are employed in pursuance of integrated services and functions.

+11.5 The joint workforce plan will cover the strategic organisational development outcomes of the Parties and the IJB, including workforce planning and development, and will support the workforce in the delivery of integrated services.
 The plan will cover staff communication, staff engagement, staff and team development, leadership development and the training needs for staff that will be responsible for managing integrated teams.
 This will encourage the development of a healthy organisational culture.
 The Parties will work together in developing this plan along with stakeholders.
-The plan will be presented to the IJB for approval by 31 March 2016 and will be implemented as soon as approved by the IJB.
-The plan will be reviewed regularly through an agreed process to ensure that it takes account of the development needs of staff.
+The latest revision of the Workforce Plan was presented to the IJB in August 2022 although further development is required.
+The plan will continue to be reviewed regularly through an agreed process to ensure that it takes account of the development needs of staff.